 - Lack of species-specific identification in landings data.
-The species of snapper and grouper are highly diverse and misidentification is very likely.
-Around 14 species of snapper are harvested (most commonly Lutjanus malabaricus, L. sebae, L. erythropterus, and Pristipomoides multidens), but most processors only categorize snappers into two groups: red snappers/kakap merah (Lutjanus spp.) and jobfishes/kurisi bali (Pristipomoides spp.).
+The species of snapper and grouper are highly diverse, and misidentification is very likely.
+About 14 species of snapper are harvested (most commonly Lutjanus malabaricus, L. sebae, L. erythropterus, and Pristipomoides multidens), but most processors only categorize snappers into two groups: red snappers/kakap merah (Lutjanus spp.) and jobfishes/kurisi bali (Pristipomoides spp.).
 Over 30 species of grouper are harvested (most commonly Epinephelus malabaricus and Plectropomus leopardus), but most processors report all groupers in the general category of grouper/kerapu.

 - Government observers are not yet available for placement on snapper and grouper vessels.
-The Indonesian government has stated its intention to develop an observer program to collect catch and discard data on industrial vessels, and at least one FIP has made inclusion of observers part of their workplan, but the government observer program has not yet been launched.
+The Indonesian government has stated its intention to develop an observer program to collect catch-and-discard data on industrial vessels, and at least one FIP has made inclusion of observers part of their workplan, but the government observer program has not yet been launched.

-- The market is demanding a high proportion of “golden size” fillets weighing 200 to 300 grams.
+- The market is demanding a high proportion of “golden-size” fillets weighing 200 to 300 grams.
 Fillets of this size are processed from the immature, juvenile fish weighing 800 to 1,500 grams.
 Scientific data shows that the average length at maturity is about 54.8 cm, which yields about a 1,500-gram fish.

 - Expand the scale/scope of existing FIPs and develop a National Indonesia Snapper and Grouper FIP.